Roboy/roboy_vision/docs/index.rst

 Welcome to Vision repository documentation!
 ===========================================================

 This project's goal is to provide Roboy with extensive vision capabilities.
 This means to recognize, localize and classify objects in its environment as well as to provide data for localization to be processed by other modules.
-The input will be a realsense camera device, the output should be high-level data about Roboy's environment provided using ROS messages and services.
+The input will be a ZED camera device, the output should be high-level data about Roboy's environment provided using ROS messages and services.

 The most import task in Vision for human interaction is to detect and recognize faces, which is why this was considered the highest priority of this project.
 The current main tasks of this project are: